damianpereira86/api-automation-training/README.md

 1. If you are not familiar with GitHub Actions, do some research to understand the basics, such as workflows, jobs, and steps.
 Refer to the [GitHub Actions Documentation](https://docs.github.com/en/actions).
 2. Explore the `.github/workflows/main.yml` file to understand the workflow triggers and steps.
-3. Create a new environment in your forked repo called "Testing" in **Settings** > **Environments** > **New environment**
+3. Create a new environment in your forked repo called "Local" in **Settings** > **Environments** > **New environment**
-4. Configure the `BASEURL` as an environment variable with value: `http://localhost:3000/api`
+4. Configure the `BASEURL` as an environment variable with value: `http://localhost:3000/api`.
+5. Set the `JWT_SECRET` as an environment secret (use the same value you used in Milestone 1 step 3).
+6. Update the main.yml file:
+    - Add the "JWT_SECRET" secret configuration in the main.yml file.
-5. Find a way to update the main.yml file so the API run first in the pipeline before the tests are run.
+    - Find a way to make the API run first in the pipeline before the tests are run.

 **Deliverable**: